 The Little Red Box that Started a Revolution

-Oakland, CA – January 1, 2011 – Recording engineer John Cuniberti announced today that he has signed an agreement to sell his Reamp patent, trademark and all business assets to Radial Engineering Ltd, a leading manufacturer of products used by audio professionals and musicians around the world.
+Oakland, CA – January 1, 2011 – Recording engineer John Cuniberti announced today that he had signed an agreement to sell his Reamp patent, trademark, and all business assets to Radial Engineering Ltd, a leading manufacturer of products used by audio professionals and musicians around the world.
 Financial terms were not disclosed.

 “When I built my first Reamp in 1994, I insisted on using the very best components available”, said John Cuniberti, owner of the Reamp.
 “This ‘no compromise in quality’ commitment continued for seventeen years with only a few modifications along the way.
-Unfortunately, however, the rising cost of manufacturing in the US forced me to make a decision about whether to lower the build quality of the Reamp or find a company who could both maintain the quality and at the same time expand its customer base.
+Unfortunately, however, the rising cost of manufacturing in the US forced me to decide whether to lower the build quality of the Reamp or find a company that could both maintain the quality and at the same time expand its customer base.
 Because I already had an ongoing patent agreement with Peter Janis, president of Radial, I felt comfortable approaching him with the sale idea.
 I can’t think of a better company to continue the Reamp brand.
-It fills out their line of other reamping devices making Radial the go-to store for reamping.”
+It fills out their line of other reamping devices, making Radial the go-to store for reamping.”